nio-blocks/communication/docs/dynamic_publisher.md

 ```

-Passing in a signal `{ "location": "DEN", "temp": "26.4" }` will publish it to the topic `airports.DEN.temperature`.
+Passing in a signal `{ "code": "DEN", "temp": "26.4" }` will publish it to the topic `airports.DEN.temperature`.
 If that publisher doesn't already exist, it will be created, otherwise the existing publisher will be reused.

 ##### Signal Grouping